Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 Currently my favorite is Gaalop.
 The syntax of GAViewer and Gaalop is similar.
 Program handling and documentation of both is terrible, but imho it's important to follow how they calculate.
 Some tipps for Gaalop:
 - start.bat doesn't work for me, I have to start by java -jar starter...jar directly.
 Jdk 14 and 19 both work.
 - the visualizer runs only at the first call, then there are exceptions (so to visualize, I restart every time)
+- often nullpointerexceptions, variables not usable and alike
 - the C++ output is good